 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Oklahoma City and Tulsa, while others want peace and quiet like in Sulphur and Perry, thank you very much.
+Some want bigger, more exciting cities like Oklahoma City and Tulsa, while others want peace and quiet like in Perry and Lone Grove, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Oklahoma have the grown the fastest.